 If, after considering the time limits mentioned above, a Home Buyer decides to refer a complaint to the Independent Disputes Resolution Scheme, the following adjudication process happens.

-- The Home Buyer must complete an application form and send it to the Independent Dispute Resolution Scheme with their statement of evidence and a case registration fee.
+- The Home Buyer must complete an application form and send it to the Independent Dispute Resolution Scheme with their statement of evidence.
 The Home Buyer’s statement must contain all the information relevant to the complaint and identify the Consumer Code Requirement(s) they allege has/have been breached.
 The Home Buyer must also provide copies of receipts or other evidence of expenditure if making a financial claim.

 - The Independent Dispute Resolution Scheme will ask the Home Builder to respond to the Home Buyer’s statement.
 At this stage the Home Builder may resolve the complaint without a formal adjudication – this is called ‘early settlement’ and costs the Home Builder a reduced case fee.